 Your school's DSO or career planning office can give you more information and help you prepare the paperwork.

-If you obtain an offer of employment with an international organization that qualifies under the “International Organizations Immunities Act,” you may be eligible to work.
+If you obtain an offer of employment with an international organization that qualifies under the "International Organizations Immunities Act," you might be eligible to work.
 As a practical matter, these organizations are usually only found in Washington, DC.

 In most cases, your school's DSO is the best person to go to for more information.
 If your legal situation gets complex, however, consult an immigration attorney.